HidekiKawahara/SparkNG/README.md

   <dt>eventScopeR4</dt>
   <dd>Realtime display of fo, event, 1/3 octave levels, waveform and other parameters.
 This is a sample code.</dd>
 </dl>

+# Core functions

+  MATLAB core functions are in "src" directory.

 # Test script